NikOrlov/dl_made/README.md

 # Captcha recognition
 ### Create environment
-Download in project directory `laba-dataset.zip` from yandex disk and then unzip dataset:
+Download `laba-dataset.zip` in project directory from yandex disk and then unzip dataset:
 ~~~
 unzip laba-dataset.zip
 ~~~

-Create virtual environment (commands executed in project dir, unix-like systems)
+Create virtual environment (commands execute in project dir, unix-like systems)

 Notion:
 There might be technical issues with torch packages (feel free to go on official site and download available torch package).

 `requirements.txt` include torch packages for CPU-computation (GPU is not supported).
-You may install GPU-supported torch packages to increase model training.
+You may install GPU-supported torch packages to increase model training speed.
 ~~~
 python -m venv .env
 source .env/bin/activate